-- 6.3 Confidential Information shall not include information that: - (a) is or becomes generally available to the public other than through Service Provider's breach of this Agreement; or - (b) is communicated to Service Provider by a third party that had no confidentiality obligations with respect to such information. - 6.4 Nothing herein shall be construed to prevent disclosure of Confidential Information as may be required by applicable law or regulation, or pursuant to the valid order of a court of competent jurisdiction or an authorized government agency, provided that the disclosure does not exceed the extent of disclosure required by such law, regulation, or order.
+(b) is communicated to Service Provider by a third party that had no confidentiality obligations with respect to such information.

+6.5 Nothing herein shall be construed to prevent disclosure of Confidential Information as may be required by applicable law or regulation, or pursuant to the valid order of a court of competent jurisdiction or an authorized government agency, provided that the disclosure does not exceed the extent of disclosure required by such law, regulation, or order.
 Service Provider agrees to provide written notice of any such order to an authorized officer of the Company sufficiently in advance of making any disclosure to permit the Company to contest the order or seek confidentiality protections, as determined in the Company's sole discretion.